This website uses cookies to ensure you get the best experience.

 ADO buses from Cancun airport run here frequently.
 Travel time is around 2 hours.

-How long should I at least stay in Valladolid?
+How Long Should I Stay in Valladolid?

 We suggest staying in Valladolid for at least three days: One day to explore the city itself, one day for Chichen Itza, and one day for a day trip to Las Coloradas and Rio Lagartos.
 Add another day if you also want to visit Yucatan’s capital Merida.